s1dequest/turbo/README.md

 # turbo 🏎️💨_____🚗_🚗_🚗
 ### Turbocharged, Hands-free, CI/CD
-**THIS IS A WORK IN PROGRESS.**
+**I never finished this and would do it quite differently as of 08/2022**

-And thus, you probably shouldn't try to use it yet.
-I still have a lot of things to add and figure out.
+And thus, you probably shouldn't try to use it...

 #### The idea:
 * Want to optimize development by automatically building and destroying individual dev clusters daily?
 Use _**turbo**_: a fully formed, automated, end-to-end app deployment system.